Shiripatel/New-Student-Survey-Analysis/README.md

 3. **H3**: Athletes report higher levels of personal resiliency (PRE) than other student groups.
     - **Test**: Compare the Personal Resiliency (PRE) scores between Athletes and other student groups.

-4. **H4**: Students who meet all three support groups (Meet all 3) have higher academic and personal self-management scores than those who do not attend any support group programs (Meet none).
+4. **H4**: Students who meet all three support group criteria (Meet all 3) have higher academic and personal self-management scores than those who do not attend any support group programs (Meet none).
     - **Test**: Compare the Academic Self-Management (ASM) and Personal Self-Management (PSM) scores between students who meet all three support groups and those who have attended none.

 5. **H5**: First-generation students (N-First Gen) will report lower affinity to the university (AFF) compared to continuing-generation students.